Balanced routing of random calls: Introduction

 The rest of the paper is organised as follows.
-Section~\ref{sec.prelim} contains some preliminary lemmas that will be needed in our proofs.
-In Section~\ref{sec.total} we establish concentration of measure inequalities for the total number of calls as well as the number of saturated links.
-In Section~\ref{sec.proof1} we prove Theorem~\ref{thm.fdar}, and in Section~\ref{sec.proof2} we prove Theorem~\ref{thm.bdar}.
+Section~\ref{secprelim} contains some preliminary lemmas that will be needed later in our proofs.
+After recalling some probability inequalities, there are results concerning biased random walks, transferring probability bounds from points to intervals, comparing jump Markov chains to independent birth-death processes, and a nonasymptotic version of the PASTA principle.
+Section~\ref{sectotal} is where we introduce the ``network'' dependencies.
+Lemma~\ref{lemblocking} is a key result on the probability of a call failing conditionally on the history up to then, and also we establish inequalities for the total number of calls and the number of saturated links.